loksonarius/loksonarius.github.io/_posts/2019-05-12-hello-world.md

 layout: post
 published: true
 ---
-After avoid the writing of this site for ages, I've finally plopped down and hashed it out in a few days, neglecting to do much of anything else in the process.
+After writing this site for ages, I've finally plopped down and hashed it out in a few days, neglecting to do much of anything else in the process.

 As of right now, the site's pretty simple -- not as lean as I'd like it, but it gets the job done.
 I've still got to finish up the summary and resume page of